 fresh ground black pepper, plus more to taste

-Cook pasta according to package directions until al dente.
+Cook pasta according to package directions in generously salted water until al dente.
 Right before draining, reserve 1/2 cup of the cooking liquid to add to the pasta in the event it gets too dry.

-While the pasta is cooking, crumble the goat cheese and salmon using your fingers.
+While the pasta is cooking, crumble the goat cheese and salmon in separate piles using your fingers.

-Serve immediately topped with a squirt of lemon juice, chopped chives, and additional black pepper.
+Serve immediately topped with a squirt of lemon juice, chopped chives, additional black pepper, and flaked salt (optional).